Mingun/pegjs/README.md

 happens when the pattern matches successfully.
 A rule can also contain *human-readable name* that is used in error messages (in our example, only the `integer` rule has a human-readable name) and any count of *attributes*.
-Attribute — any metadata which can be attached to the rule and be used by a codegen or other passes.
+Attribute — any metadata which can be attached to the rule or code block and be used by a codegen or other passes.
 The parsing starts at the first rule, which is also called the *start rule*.

 A rule name must be a JavaScript identifier.
 It is followed by an equality sign